 Are you an industry expert, thought-leader or passionate professional willing to share your experiences, insights and knowledge with colleagues and peers?
-ISACA is now accepting proposals for educational sessions at the globally recognized North America CACS 2017 Conference, which is taking place 1-3 May 2017 at The Cosmopolitan of Las Vegas!
-The majority of attendees are information systems professionals with 10+ years of experience in Audit/Assurance, Compliance, Risk, Security and Strategy/Governance roles.
+ISACA is now accepting proposals for educational sessions at the globally recognized North America CACS 2018 Conference, which is taking place 30 April - 2 May 2018 at The Hilton Chicago.
+The majority of attendees are IS professionals with 10+ years of experience in Audit/Assurance, Compliance, Risk, Security and Strategy/Governance roles.
 This is a great opportunity for you to lead a hot-button session and expand your business network.

 Attendees have made it clear that having session presentations available PRIOR to the event is a significant benefit and helps them get the most out of each session.
 In addition, session surveys show that speakers who do not make their presentations available prior to the event often receive lower ratings.